andrewmcloud/consimilo/README.md

 (println (:query-hash results)) ;;returns the minhash of the query.
 Utilized to calculate similarity.
   ```

-##### Query forest and calculate similarity
+##### Querying forest and calculate similarity

-consimilo provides helper functions for calcuating similarity between the query and top-k results. jaccard, cosine,
+consimilo provides helper functions for calcuating distance / similarity between the query and *top-k* results.
+The
-and hamming functions are available. `similar-k` accepts optional parameters to specify which similarity function
+function `similar-k` accepts optional parameters to specify which distance / similarity function should be used.
+For calculating Jaccard similarity, use: `:jaccard? true`, for calculating Hamming distance, use: `:hamming? :true`,
-should be used: `:jaccard?` `:hamming?` `:cosine?`. `similar-k` returns a hashmap, keys are the *top-k* ids and vals are
+and for calculating cosine distance, use: `:cosine?`. `similar-k` returns a hashmap, keys are the *top-k* ids and vals
-the similarity scores.
+are the similarity scores.

 ```clojure
 (def sim (similar-k